Vkaisang41/trivia-quiz-app/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Deployment

+To deploy this app using GitHub Pages:

+1. Push your project to GitHub
+2. Go to **Settings > Pages**
+3. Select the `main` branch and `/ (root)` folder
+4. GitHub will provide a live URL for your site

+  You can also host with Netlify, Vercel, or local server tools.